cpmachado/cpmachado.github.io/_posts/2019-09-01-another-year.markdown

 ---

 Another year has come to pass.
 The end of an era is in the horizon.
-Tonight, I reach the twenty five years of life, and the return of a seasonal exile.
+Tonight, I reach twenty five years of life, and the return of a seasonal exile.
 Three or four months of self reflection, of death and rebirth.
 Succeeding and failing, not only a necessity, but there's need of a deeper one.
 A true revolution.
 It could be called a rite of passage for me.